-The recommended alternative consists of an earthen embankment with soil cement spillway.
-Borrow material for the dam would be obtained from the area directly behind the proposed dam.
+The recommended alternative consists of an earthen embankment with roller compacted concrete spillway and subsurface drainage system for seepage control.
 The outlet works would drain water from the retention basin into the Colorado Drain.
-The inlet channel, which would bring water from the Spring Canyon channel to the dam, would be excavated and lined with riprap.
-A subsurface drainage system would be needed on the downstream toe of the dam for seepage control.
-The proposed project is designed to detain the 0.2 percent chance exceedance event from the Spring Canyon Watershed and slowly release the stored water over approximately 96 hours.
-A automated stage warning system will be installed to inform the local emergency managers of significant flow into the structure.
-The proposed construction period would be approximately ten to fourteen months and would be expected to start in late 2017.
+An inlet channel would bring water from the Spring Canyon arroyo into the off-channel retention basin.
+The proposed project is designed to detain up to the 0.2% chance exceedance event from the Spring Canyon Watershed and slowly release the stored water over approximately 96 hours.
+An automated stage warning system will be installed to inform the local emergency managers of significant flow into the structure.